Matthew-Mosior/idris2-resource-pool/README.md

 #### Note

-This library's internals heavily utilizes the [idris2-ref1](https://github.com/stefan-hoeck/idris2-ref1) and [idris2-elin](https://github.com/stefan-hoeck/idris2-elin) libraries, so you may want to familiarize yourself with these two foundational libraries first.
+The internals of this library heavily utilize the [idris2-ref1](https://github.com/stefan-hoeck/idris2-ref1) and [idris2-elin](https://github.com/stefan-hoeck/idris2-elin) libraries, so you may want to familiarize yourself with these two first.

 ## Model